Capillary/ecom-api-document/source/index.html.md

 ### Javascript SDK

-The following process guides you in generating OAuth 1.0a signature for node and the browser
+The following process guides you in generating OAuth 1.0a signature for node and the browser.
+Click <a href="https://github.com/Capillary/OAuthSDK/tree/master/js_signature">here</a> to access the Javascript OAuth SDK.

 **Installation**